Ada-Developers-Academy/core-unit-1/nested-data-and-nested-loops/practice-nested-data-and-nested-loops.md

 * title: Nested Data and Nested Loops
 ##### !question

-What is the syntax to get `'6501 Island St. SE'` from `restaurants`?
+What is the syntax to get `"6501 Island St. SE"` from `restaurants`?

 ```python
 restaurants = [